Sustaining an EA Lifestyle

-Julia Wise is the point person for the EA community.
-You can come to her with concerns about problems you’ve noticed or experienced in the EA community.
-The best way to contact her is email@example.com.
-You can also contact Julia anonymously.
+Julia Wise and Catherine Low are point persons for the EA community.
+You can come to them with concerns about problems you’ve noticed or experienced in the EA community.

 This is a private Facebook group to allow EAs going through personal struggles to support each other.
 You can request to join it and post there or submit an anonymous post about your issue to get other EAs' thoughts.